-CC1101 has built in support for Forward Error Correction (FEC).
+CC2500 has built in support for Forward Error Correction (FEC).
 To enable this option, set MDMCFG1.FEC_EN to 1.
-FEC is only supported fixed packet length (PKTCTRL0.LENGTH_CONFIG=0). employed on the data field and CRC word in order to reduce the gross bit error rate when the sensitivity operating near Redundancy is added to the transmitted data in such a way that the receiver can restore the original data in the presence of some bit a lower BER can be used to allow longer packets, or a higher percentage of packets of a given length, to be transmitted successfully.
-Finally, in realistic ISM radio environments, transient and time-varying phenomena will produce occasional errors even in otherwise good reception conditions.
-FEC will mask such errors and, combined with interleaving of the coded data, even correct relatively long periods of faulty reception (burst errors).
+FEC is only supported fixed packet length (PKTCTRL0.LENGTH_CONFIG=0).
+FEC employed on the data field and CRC word in order to reduce the gross bit error rate when operating near the sensitivity Redundancy is added to the transmitted data in such a way that the receiver can restore the original data in the presence of some bit errors.

-The use of FEC allows correct reception at a lower SNR, thus extending communication range if the receiver bandwidth remains constant.
+The use of FEC allows correct reception at a lower SNR, thus extending communication range.
 Alternatively, for a given SNR, using FEC decreases the bit error rate (BER).
 As the packet error rate (PER) is related to BER by: